 Agricultural lime (also called garden lime) is one of the most common and effective ways to make soil more alkaline.

 First, determine the current pH of your soil and the type of soil you are working with.
-This will guide how much lime to apply.
+This way, you will know the amount of lime to apply.

 Clay soils require more lime to raise the pH than sandy soils.